CCBR/CCBR_NextflowTemplate/.github/CONTRIBUTING.md

 The title should briefly describe the change.
 Follow the comments in the template to fill out the body of the PR, and you can delete the comments (everything between `<!--` and `-->`) as you go.
+Be sure to fill out the checklist, checking off items as you complete them or striking through any irrelevant items.
 When you're ready, click 'Create pull request' to open it.

 ![Open the PR after editing the title and description](./img/create-PR.png)